 For all of United's tentative improvements, a goal was not to come and it was Kuyt once again to all but settle the tie, latching on to a Van der Sar save from a poor Luis Suarez free-kick.
 It wasn't a hat-trick of great invention but it's significance to the fans was evident as they piled down to the front of the Kop to congratulate the Dutchman.

 The atmosphere was nearing party territory at Anfield as the game entered its final 15 minutes and the noise became deafening on the introduction of record £35 million signing Andy Carroll, as the former Newcastle man came on to replace the superb Raul Meireles.

 Ferguson made moves to find a way back into the tie, with Darren Fletcher and John O'Shea entering the fray but it was a case of too little too late and it was an alarming indictment of the league leaders' resources that they failed to offer any real threat from the bench.

-It nearly got worse still for United as Luis Suarez, whose performance certainly deserved a goal, broke down the right-hand side at will but failed at the final hurdle, slicing his effort high and wide into a still jubilant Kop.
+It nearly got worse still for United as Luis Suarez, whose performance certainly deserved a goal, broke down the right-hand side at will but failed at the final hurdle, slicing his effort high and wide into a jubilant Kop.

-The voracity with which You'll Never Walk Alone was belted out paid testament to what was a sublime Liverpool performance.
-United may still be top dogs in the Premier League on paper but after two consecutive defeats, Sir Alex Ferguson's charges are look ever more the wounded animal as the title race reaches its most pivotal point.
+The voracity with which You'll Never Walk Alone was belted out paid testament to a what was a sublime Liverpool performance.
+United may still be top dogs in the Premier League on paper but after two consecutive defeats, Sir Alex Ferguson's charges are look ever more the wounded animal as the title race reaches it's most pivotal point.